truonghust918/fcm-node/README.md

     var fcm = new FCM(serverKey);

     var message = {
-        to: 'registration_token', // required
+        to: 'registration_token',
         collapse_key: 'your_collapse_key',
         data: {
             your_custom_data_key: 'your_custom_data_value'
         },
         notification: {
             title: 'Title of your push notification',
-            body: 'Body of your push notification'
+            body: 'Body of your push notification',
+            icon: 'ic_launcher' //now required
         }
     };